Saturday, December 12, 2009

 Some perceive that isolation of cave and karst areas is the ultimate solution and can be in some instances.
 However, while this method of protection can aid to restore some level of normalcy to a cave, inattentiveness to contributing factors can further damage these systems.
 In one case, a quarry near Inner Space Cavern in Texas could be the cause of the destruction of several caves in the area, since 1963.
 While the caves are isolated, the quarry creates an artificial barrier to the natural flow of nutrients in the water supply to the caves, while causing excessive sediment deposition.
 As demonstrated previously, this can dramatically alter nutrient levels, which ultimately affects the biodiversity of the cave.
 (Elliott)

 Cave gating is an excellent way of preserving the ecosystems within, if special attention is devoted to ensuring that maximum levels of access are not inhibited.
 When designed properly, gates can protect cave resources and limit the ability of intruders to inflict damage, while at the same time permitting the various trogloxenes and troglophiles to move in and out of the cave, unimpeded.
-Unfortunately, improper gating can disrupt airflow, cause variations in nutrient levels, and sometimes inhibit the free movement of creatures dependent upon the entrance of the cave.
-(Roebuck) However, even the most perfectly planned gate will have unintended effects.
-Extremely particular about obstructions in the openings of their caves, and in certain instances the gray bat has evacuated an appropriately gated cave.
+Improper gating can disrupt airflow, cause variations in nutrient levels and sometimes inhibit the free movement of those creatures dependent upon the entrance of the cave.
+(Roebuck) Even the most perfectly planned gate will have unintended effects.
+Extremely particular about obstructions in the openings of their caves, in certain instances the gray bat has evacuated an appropriately gated cave.
 With so very few caves suited to hosting this endangered species, even the most careful attention could induce a massive decline in population.

 One of the most experimental concepts in cave preservation is ecological transplantation.
-As previously mentioned, this method did rescue a species of cave life, threatened by inundation by the New Melones Reservoir.
-However, transplanting sensitive and sometimes endangered cave species, which rely heavily on specific environmental conditions, is probably a good emergency measure at best.
+This method did rescue one species of cave life threatened by inundation by the New Melones Reservoir.
+However, transplanting sensitive and sometimes endangered cave species, which rely heavily on specific environmental conditions, and is probably a average emergency measure at best.
 Caves have their own natural community.
 If the species introduced does not already exist there, is the relocation effort sustainable?
 If the effort is sustainable, the species will be in peril from competition within the existing ecosystem.
 Even if all of these efforts are sustainable, and the species is able to persist, alterations to the two communities may irreversible.
 In the case of McLean’s Cave, at the New Melones Reservoir, other problems have recently presented themselves.
-The mine requires a regular stock of wood to maintain the appropriate level of nutrients, for the species transplanted there.
+The mine requires a regular stock of wood to maintain the appropriate level of nutrients for the species transplanted there.
 Additionally, a lack of commitment in funding for long-term monitoring, could ultimately lead to neglect of the transplanted species.
 Ironically and fortunately, after the relocation of this species, researchers discovered 18 caves in the area containing the same species previously thought endangered.
 (Elliott)

 Landowners are the primary protectors of caves though and help and support is readily available through local conservation agencies.
 Immediate solutions for landowners actually cost very little and are rather simple practices to implement.
 Preserve wooded areas around caves and maintain a forest path 100 feet wide to, and along local streams for bats and other trogloxene.
 Owners should deny access to caves during the bats summer roost, as well as during their winter hibernacula.
 Avoid burning any sort of material near the cave entrance, and most importantly, eliminate or reduce the potential for infiltration of compounds easily dissolved in the soil and water.
 (MoDoC)

 With so many species influenced by all of the processes of the earth, living within these formations on earth, it is essential that caves remain protected.
 Damage to these systems can have a wide impact on nearly every aspect of human life.
-Contamination of caves leads to the contamination of any species dependent upon the life that the cave nurtures, as well as those elements that are only passing visitors to the cave, like water.
+Contamination of caves leads to contamination of any species dependent upon the life that the cave nurtures, as well as those elements that are only passing visitors to the cave, like water.
 In the United States, caves and karst formations influence nearly 25% of the drinking water consumed.
-(Christopherson) If development continues with disregard for this system, the effects may not be immediate apparent; however, long-term repercussions will be felt over successive generations, and in certain instances, may not be recoverable at all.
+(Christopherson) If development continues with disregard for this system, the effects may not be immediately apparent.
+Long-term repercussions will be felt over successive generations though, and in certain instances, may not be recoverable at all.

 End Notes